Israeli vice PM welcomes prospect of U.S.-Iran talks

 Lieberman heads an ultranationalist party in the governing coalition and often takes a more hawkish line than Netanyahu.
 Yaalon is a member of Netanyahu's right-wing Likud party.

-The United States and other Western powers have said that Iran's nuclear programme is aimed at developing nuclear weapons.
+The United States and other Western powers have said that Iran's nuclear program is aimed at developing nuclear weapons.
 Tehran says it is enriching uranium only for peaceful purposes.

 Netanyahu told the U.N. last month that Tehran would arrive at that point only next spring or summer, in what appeared to be an Israeli signal that any military action could wait.